ramdershan/NLP-tweet-classifier/README.md

 **nlptweetstf.ipynb** contains a basic RNN using LSTMs and was based on a tensorflow tutorial I did to learn and understand the processes required to train a NLP model.

-**nlptweetshuggingfacetransformer.ipynb** contains my most recent model.
+**nlptweetshuggingfacetransformer.ipynb** contains my most recent model and some basic Exploratory Data Analysis (EDA).
 I used the Hugging Face library to fine-tune a transformer model to classify the tweets.
 I imported *bertweet-base* from *vinai* and fine-tuned it on my dataset for my task.